NHERI Graduate Student Council

 Chair of Social Media & Outreach | Avipriyo Chakraborty

-Avipriyo Chakraborty is a PhD student in Geotechnical Engineering at Jackson State University, starting from fall 2021.
-Completing a bachelor's in civil engineering in Bangladesh University of Engineering and Technology (BUET), Avipriyo has served as a professional engineer in Bangladesh for seven years.
-He has worked in the areas of designing concrete and steel structures, foundation design, retrofitting of structures, and construction supervision.
-Tight now, Avipriyo is right now working as a graduate research assistant under Dr. Sadik Khan, where his primary focus of research is vegetation-based climate adaptive slope failure mitigation technique using Vetiver.
-In his research, he is exploring the impact of Vetiver based on laboratory testing, on site subsurface investigation involving electric resistivity imaging, LiDAR, installed in situ sensor data, limit equilibrium method and Finite element method based numerical analysis and machine learning modeling.
-As a researcher, Avipriyo has several journals under review, published conferences, technical reports, and presentations.
-Avipriyo has also won multiple national and international competitions in team, including the SWANA design competition in 2021 and Geovideo competition in 2023.
+Avipriyo Chakraborty is a Ph.D. student in Geotechnical Engineering at Jackson State University, starting in fall 2021.
+Avipriyo completed his bachelor’s in civil engineering at Bangladesh University of Engineering and Technology (BUET) in February 2013 and his master’s in science in Civil Engineering from Jackson State University in March 2023.
+Avipriyo has served as a professional engineer for seven years with areas of expertise in designing concrete and steel structures, foundation design, retrofitting of structures, and construction supervision.
+Right now, Avipriyo is working on a vegetation-based climate adaptive slope failure solution using Vetiver.
+In his research, he is exploring the impact of Vetiver based on laboratory testing, on-site subsurface investigation involving electric resistivity imaging, LiDAR, installed in situ sensor data, limit equilibrium method and Finite element method-based numerical analysis and machine learning modeling.
+As a researcher, Avipriyo has coauthored technical reports, journals, peer-reviewed conferences, technical reports, and presentations.
+Avipriyo has also won multiple national and international competitions, including the SWANA design competition in 2021 and the Geo video competition in 2023.
+He is serving as a chair of social media & outreach in the NHERI Student Council, a graduate student council funded by the National Science Foundation.
+He is also a student member of ASCE and has been selected as a member of the prestigious Alpha Kappa Mu Honor Society, Golden Key Honor Society for excellent academic record.

 Vishal Mishra is pursuing his Ph.D. in the application of AI and Geomatic Techniques for mapping and monitoring of Landslides from the Indian Institute of Technology Roorkee, Roorkee, India.
 He scored All India Rank 39 in the GATE Exam (Geomatics Engineering) in 2022.
 For his work, he has been awarded the GRSG Student Award 2019 and the HIDA Helmholtz Visiting Researcher Fellowship.
 He has been worked as a Visiting Scientist at GFZ Potsdam, Germany.
 He was also selected for many other fellowships and grants.
 Vishal has been profoundly active on Social Media platforms both personally as well as has handled the Social Media accounts of two international conferences in which he was involved as part of Organizing Committees.